omo-protocol/neko-vault/README.md

   This adapter allocates to a fixed Morpho Vault v1 (v1.0 and v1.1), under the constraints of the [caps](#caps).
   Note that using this adapter with vaults other than Morpho Vaults V1 has not been audited.
 - [Universal Escrow Adapter](./src/adapters/UniversalEscrowAdapter.sol).
   Universal adapter that bridges vaults to multiple strategies via StrategyEscrow, enabling allocation to any protocol with custom strategy logic.
-Features emergency recovery, strategy pausing, and off-chain valuation integration.
+Features 2-step emergency recovery with 24-hour timelock, strategy pausing, configurable withdrawal recipient, and enhanced off-chain valuation integration with oracle security.
 - Morpho Market V2 Adapter.
 WIP

 ### Caps